amirtronix/parrot_ros/README.md

 - [Python Requirements](#python-requirements)

-Please follow the following instructions carefully for setting up your development environment properly.
-If there are any issues with installations or the codes, simply open a new issue request on the  [github repo](https://github.com/amirtronics/parrot_ros).
+Please follow the following instructions carefully for setting up your development environment.
+If there are any issues with the installations or the codes, simply open a new issue request on the  [github repo](https://github.com/amirtronics/parrot_ros).

 <div align="center">